ImmutableSoft/AutoLM/README.md

 At this point the application can choose to handle the situation however it pleases.
-At a minimum the application should display the activation identifier and a link to the Immutable Ecosystem.
+At a minimum the application should display the unique device/product activation identifier and a link to the Immutable Ecosystem.
 For a 'one-click' purchase experience provide an embedded link into the Immutable Ecosystem that will open the purchase activation page for that product with the end users activation identifier auto populated .

-To integrate AutoLM into other payment options besides Immutable there are two options, upgrade to EasyLM for a full license management suite (contact ImmutableSoft for more information) or have your sales process create activations within the Immutable Ecosystem on behalf of your customers when they purchase.
+To integrate AutoLM into other payment options besides ImmutableSoft, your sales process can create activations within the Immutable Ecosystem on behalf of your customers when they purchase - vendor created licenses.

 Below is the standalone example to launch the Immutable Ecosystem with a link to an auto populated page for a 'one-click' customer